fedeizzo/ParticleSwarmOptimization-OpenMPI/report/short-report.md

 To carry out this operation, each process embeds its own particles in an array of \texttt{define\_datatype\_broadcast\_message}.
 Then, the particle information exchange happens with an \texttt{MPI\_Allgather} communication primitive.

-As presented in figure {@fig:communication-schema}, \texttt{MPI\_Allgather} is suitable for the problem since it is an *all-to-all* communication channel and since it allows to reunite all the particles of each process into a single vector, which, at the end of the communication, will be equal for each process.
+As presented in figure {@fig:communication-schema}, \texttt{MPI\_Allgather} is suitable for the problem since it is an *all-to-all* communication channel and it allows to reunite all the particles of each process into a single vector, which, at the end of the communication, will be equal for each process.

 Once each process knows everything about the others, the application needs to consider the neighbor contributions in order to update the process particles' position and velocity.